dmd-program/dmd-100/topics/organizing_story_development.md

 #### Setting/environment

-The setting is the environment that the story takes place.
+The setting is the environment in which the story takes place.
 The setting helps establish the tone, story genre, and often foreshadows future events in the plot.
 In some video games, the environment is also a narrative device, providing context for the world the characters inhabit.

 #### Point of View \(PoV\)